AlexanderGomes/Daycare/readme.md

 -- keeps track of the total balance of each user.

+-- set unavailable dates so clients can see on their calendars.

 -- generates the code for the registration of each user and other admins if necessary.

 ## How to start the Applications